Emotional Abuse: Here's what you need to know

 What can I do if I'm being emotionally abused?

 - Don't believe what the abuser says of you.
-You know that it is not true.

 Sometimes emotional abuse can lead to physical abuse or domestic violence.
 In these situations it is important to realise that it is not your fault – regardless of what your abuser may tell you.
 If you find yourself in this situation here are few things you can do.